-- · You have tested positive for MRSA. - You are feeling unwell or have a temperature. - You have been admitted to hospital since being placed on the waiting list for the injection. - There is any possibility you might be pregnant as the injection is done using an X-Ray. - If you have a blood clotting disorder. - If you are taking any medication that thins your blood.
-Please ask the spinal team if you are not sure about this.
+- · You have tested positive for MRSA. - · You are feeling unwell or have a temperature. - You have been admitted to hospital since being placed on the waiting list for the injection. - There is any possibility you might be pregnant.
+The injection is done using an X-Ray.